 Common Cranes— Photo: Txanbelin/shutterstock

 Our relaxed tour, based in the center of Berlin, takes full advantage of the city’s natural and cultural heritage, with visits to sites commemorating both the bright and the dark sides of German history and excursions in search of the area’s wealth of bird species.

-The city itself will absorb much of our attention, but we will also venture into the countryside of Brandenburg, where we will look for Red Kites, wintering geese and shorebirds, and even the rare (and often elusive) Great Bustard, all in a landscape that more closely recalls Poland than the westerly portions of Germany.
+The city itself will absorb much of our attention, but we will also venture into the countryside of Brandenburg, where we will look for Red Kites, wintering geese, and even the rare (and often elusive) Great Bustard, all in a landscape that more closely recalls Poland than the more westerly portions of Germany.

 Based at a single hotel with no changes, we’ll have plenty of opportunity to explore Berlin and its surroundings at our leisure, taking full advantage of all that this once-again world-class city has to offer.

 Accommodations and cuisine very good; birding and sightseeing generally alternating, occasionally simultaneously at a single site; relatively low species totals; perfect for birders and their non-birding spouses, partners, and traveling companions; cool, possibly damp weather.